Torii / 鳥居

 ④ Wash your left hand again.

-⑤ Let the rest of water flow down the handle of the ladle,
+⑤ Let the rest of water flow down the handle of the ladle, place it back face down.

 - Purification Procedure -